StoicLoofah/my-nanowrimo-novel/novel/13_quest_impossible.md

 ---

-"So, you think this is another trap?", Darella asked as they stood outside the herbal medicine store on Dragon Way.
+"So, you think this is another trap?"
+Darella asked as they stood outside the herbal medicine store on Dragon Way.

 "Probably, but it seems like the right thing to do," Yannhorn said.
 "You don't just run into random strangers who invite you to meet later without a good reason.
 Let's go, but keep your weapons ready."